top of page

 The New York City Department of Finance notifies homeowners that their unpaid tax and water debts will be sold with a 90-day warning.

-What Homeowners Need To Know
+What Homeowners Need to Know

-Where to get help
+Where to Get Help

-Call us: For help with property tax and water lien issues, call NHS Brooklyn at 718-469-4679 and ask to speak to a housing advisor.
+2. Call us: For help with property tax and water lien issues, call NHS Brooklyn at 718-469-4679 and ask to speak to a housing advisor.

-Overdue property taxes.
+3. Pay overdue property taxes.
 Connect with the Dept. of Finance (DOF): Call 311 and speak to DOF directly to make a payment, or visit their website at nyc.gov/liensale to obtain a payment agreement or complete exemption forms.

-Talk to your bank/mortgage servicer: Mortgage servicers are often willing to pay off an outstanding lien to protect their interest in the property.
+5. Talk to your mortgage servicer: Mortgage servicers are often willing to pay off an outstanding lien to protect their interest in the property.
 If you have a lien on your property, it’s possible that your servicer does not know this.
 If you are unable to pay off the lien right away, reach out to your servicer – it’s likely that they’ll pay off the lien and treat it as an escrow advance to be paid off over time.
 However, you’ll need to be careful that the new payment is affordable, so be sure to understand fully what impact this will have on your payment.
 If you think it will not be affordable, call us!
 We’re here to help.
 Check your most recent mortgage statement for your mortgage servicer’s contact information.

 How the Lien Sale Works